mohitmv/blog/_posts/2021-10-19-Cpp-Undefined-Behaviour-101.md

 - Option A).
 Garbage (Unspecified Value)
 - Option B).
 0
 - Option C).
 UB.
 - Option D).
-0 if it is single threaded program else garbage.
+0 if it is single threaded program else it could be garbage.

 ```C++
 int* x = new int;